th-1982/artistery-avenue/TESTING.md

 </details>

-## Browser Compatabilty

-The website compatability was tested on the following browsers:
-- Google Chrome
-- Firefox
-- Microsoft Edge

-## Responsiveness

-All pages have undergone thorough testing to ensure they are responsive on various screen sizes, starting from 330px upwards.
-The design follows the WCAG 2.1 Reflow criteria for responsiveness, focusing on compatibility with Chrome, Edge, and Firefox browsers.

 # Validation
 ## ESlit
 To ensure code quality and adherence to coding standards, ESLint validated all pages through the deployed Heroku website URL.
 The validation process involved using both ESLint and the W3C Markup Validation Service (jigsaw.w3.org).